zsavajji/gmap-vue/.github/ISSUE_TEMPLATE/need-helps-with-the-plugin.md

 ---

+> Please complete all the sections that you can but please **don't remove any section**, otherwise the bot will close your issue because it doesn't follow our issue template (you can remove this comment)

-# What you try to do
+## What you try to do

 Explain to us what you are trying to do or what is your goal.

-# What is the problem
+## What is the problem

 Explain to us what is the problem or what is the part of the documentation that is not clear.

-# What kind of things have you already treated
+## What kind of things have you already treated

 A small description of the solutions that you already treated.

-# Steps to reproduce
+## Steps to reproduce

 Explain to us how to get the same problem or provide a small example repository to work on it.